Patient Portal Software Development: Complete Guide for 2025

 Standalone patient portal

 Standalone medical portals are limited in functionality.
 Commonly, they focus on one key function, like viewing lab test results or booking appointments.
-Such solutions are often integrated with various medical systems (to provide more possibilities), such as:
+While custom patient portal development, programmers often integrate such solutions with various medical systems (to provide more possibilities), such as:

 • Practice management